LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## Add Identifiers for Loop

-!!! warning "Early Adopters"
-    If you started using this method before Loop 3 was released, review [GitHub Early Adopters](gh-update.md#github-early-adopters).

 Near the top middle of your LoopWorkspace fork, there is an Actions tab.
 If you have used Actions on this repository before, skip ahead to [Add Identifiers](#add-identifiers).

 ### First Use of Actions Tab